PEXANE2/azure-docs.tr-tr/articles/active-directory-b2c/active-directory-b2c-quickstarts-spa.md

     Listening on port 6420...
     ```

-2. Uygulamanın URL'sine göz atın. Örneğin: `http://localhost:6420`.
+2. Uygulamanın URL'sine göz atın. Örneğin, `http://localhost:6420`.

 ## <a name="sign-in-using-your-account"></a>Hesabınızı kullanarak oturum açın